 It is the type of XSS attack where the malicious scripts are called from the website or web applications database.
 In this type of attack, the attacker will insert malicious codes into the website’s database through input fields at first.
 The victim’s browser then requests stored scripts from the database and the attackers will be conducted successfully.

 2. Reflected XSS

-It is the type of XSS attack, where the malicious scripts are originated from victims request.
+It is the type of XSS attack, where malicious scripts are originated from the victim’s request.
 Here the attacker will send the URL containing malicious scripts to the victim.
 When the victim is clicked on that URL, the real page is loaded and it’s content changed by the script that is embedded in the URL.
 Then the attacker will receive the victim’s sensitive data and cookies to the attacker’s server.
 Such scenarios created on this XSS attack is also called phishing.
-Phishing means presenting the user a completely fake site that cannot be distinguished from the original site.
+Phishing means presenting the user with a completely fake site that cannot be distinguished from the original site.

 Recommended: Best Techniques for Combating Phishing Attacks